Napoleon, Defiance & Western Railway: Operations

 The railroad normally operates Monday through Saturday with trains typically moving railcars from the interchanges with CSX at Defiance, Ohio and Norfolk Southern at Woodburn, Indiana to customers located along the line and returning cars back to the interchanges.
 Some customers also require switching service to move railcars for loading and unloading.
 The railroad also operates over 3 miles of track that runs south from Cecil, Ohio to the Lafarge North America (Paulding Plant).
 This section of track was originally part of the Cincinnati Northern Railroad and is owned and maintained by Lafarge.

 In past years, the section of the line between Cecil and Defiance was largely inactive due to a lack of customers and poor track conditions.
 As the track conditions have improved, trains operating through this section have been more common.
 The restoration of this section has given customers the option to route their traffic through more than one interchange, potentially reducing their shipping costs.

 The section of the line that served Liberty Center, Ohio was taken out of service in 2016.
 While that portion of the line has not been officially abandoned, the rails have been removed from a point immediately west of US-24 and continuing east through Liberty Center.
 That portion of the line had been primarily used for car storage.

 The railroad's main yard is located between 5th Street and Davidson Street in Defiance.
 The railroad's headquarters is located at 817 5th Street in a restored Wabash Railroad-era freight house adjacent to the main yard.
 The railroad does not have a dedicated engine house and it's not uncommon to find locomotives tied down at various locations on the line.

 Customers

 Since taking over operations of the line from the Maumee and Western Railroad, the owners of the Napoleon, Defiance & Western have steadily increased the number of customers served by rail and the volume of traffic operating over the line.
-The current list of customers served include:
+The current list of customers served includes: